Inter-religious violence kills three in Central African Republic's capital

 It was not clear if those killed were the Muslims from the northern district.
 The previous day a four-month-old baby died from a gunshot wound, the charity said in an earlier statement.

-Aid workers say they are struggling to provide for the country's more than 800,000 displaced people, most of whom are now living in crowded camps, because ongoing violence is disrupting supplies.
+Aid workers say they are struggling to provide for the country's more than 800,000 displaced people, now living in crowded camps, because ongoing violence is disrupting supplies.

-Others have fled via boats across the Congo River or on emergency flights to nearby countries.

 Central African Republic is one of Africa's poorest states despite abundant mineral resources.
 It is also one of the least stable and has seen five coups and several rebellions since independence from France in 1960.